 Violations and Legal Consequences

 Violating probation is a serious matter in New York and can lead to significant legal repercussions.
+On Long Island, Violation of Probation (VOP) proceedings are typically calendared in Suffolk County Court (Riverhead/Central Islip) or Nassau County Court (Mineola), depending on where you were sentenced and supervised.
 A probation violation occurs when a probationer fails to comply with the conditions set by the court.
 Regardless of the severity, all violations are treated seriously and may result in court intervention.

 Common Types of Probation Violations: